DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 146.0

-DePaul has compiled a 2-6-0 record against the spread this season, while Northwestern is 4-5-0.
-The Blue Demons are 4-4-0 and the Wildcats are 5-4-0 in terms of going over the point total.
+DePaul is 2-6-0 against the spread this season compared to Northwestern's 4-5-0 ATS record.
+In terms of going over the point total, games involving the Blue Demons are 4-4-0 and the Wildcats are 5-4-0.

 Bet on this or any college basketball matchup at BetMGM